-Smoothies have been around since the 40s and are a great way to get a lot of dietary requirements into your body especially if you hate taking pills.
+Smoothies have been around since the 40s and are a great way to get a lot of dietary requirements into your body at once especially if you hate taking pills or find something revolting.

 Strawberry & Blueberry Smoothie Recipe